JOHN BYRNE

 (Alpha Flight I#105 - BTS) - The men of Alpha Flight decided to hold Madison Jeffries' bachelor party on Christmas Eve at Puck's old pub Corky's Tavern in Toronto.
 Dressed in their civilian clothes, they happily downed quite a few drinks to celebrate Jeffries' upcoming nuptials to Diamond Lil (Lilian Crawley).

-Judd was vindicated when a desperate man tried to hold up the Tavern, only to be easily apprehended by Alpha Flight.
+Judd was vindicated when a desperate man tried to hold up the tavern, only to be easily apprehended by Alpha Flight.

 (Sensational She-Hulk I#36) - Concerned about the increasing number of unresolved subplots, She-Hulk warned John Byrne he'd better have some plans in place to dovetail the stories of Mahkizmo and the Living Eraser or it might confuse her readers.
 "All two of them?" was Byrne's snide response in a caption box.
-Before moving on, Jennifer warned John not to get funny.
-That was her job, after all.
+Before moving on, Jennifer warned John not to get funny--that was her job, after all.

 (Sensational She-Hulk I#37) - She-Hulk became infuriated with Byrne when he published several blank pages in the wake of the Living Eraser's attack.
 Ripping apart the third blank page, Jennifer yelled at John, reminding him that half the fans hated this trick when he pulled it years ago in an issue of Alpha Flight.
 Obeying his leading lady's wishes, Byrne restored everything to normal.

 (Sensational She-Hulk I#38) - After Mahkizmo proved the latest in a long line of villains infatuated with her, She-Hulk started to yell at Byrne about it.
-Renée dutifully provided footnotes as She-Hulk recounted the parade of losers he had sent to lust after her.
+Renée dutifully provided footnotes as She-Hulk recounted the parade of losers Byrne had sent to lust after her.
 Backed into a corner by two women, Byrne pleaded with Renée to stop annotating.
 Their discussion threatened to fill the entire panel, forcing She-Hulk to literally toss the caption boxes in the trash.

-(Sensational She-Hulk I#41 - BTS) - Byrne continued to draw Louise Mason as an increasingly obese woman, even as she joined She-Hulk on an outerspace mission against Spragg the Living Hill.
+(Sensational She-Hulk I#41 - BTS) - Byrne continued to draw Louise Mason as an increasingly obese woman, even as she joined She-Hulk on an outer space mission against Spragg the Living Hill.

 (Sensational She-Hulk I#41) - After receiving Byrne's art for Sensational She-Hulk I#41, Renée Witterstaetter noticed she was a page short and called Byrne in his studio.
 Admitting he had misplaced it, Byrne kept Witterstaetter talking until their conversation had filled the remaining page.